 Marnel is a leader in the field of Communication.

-Marnel is President of the National Communication Association (NCA) and the first Black woman to serve in this role.
-She is a Life Member of the NCA, the Western States Communication Association (WSCA), and the Eastern Communication Association (ECA).
+Dr. Marnel Niles Goins is President of the National Communication Association (NCA) and the first Black woman to serve in this role.
+She is a Life Member of the NCA, the Western States Communication Association (WSCA), and the Eastern Communication Association (ECA); she is also a member of The Association for Education in Journalism and Mass Communication (AEJMC).
 She joined NCA in 2003 while in graduate school at Howard University and has been attending the Association’s annual conventions since that period.
-After she completed her Ph.D., she became more involved in NCA, as well as her regional association, WSCA.
+After she completed her Ph.D., she became more involved in NCA, as well as her regional association at the time, WSCA.
 She has served NCA and WSCA in the following formal ways:

 • President of NCA (2023)